 Planning to leave an inheritance for a loved one with special needs is one of the most impactful decisions one can make.
 Depending on their condition, they may be rendered unable to work or live independently resulting in a steady influx of bills and no way for the individual to afford them.
 Leaving an inheritance can help lessen the burden by providing a financial cushion to cover expected expenses.
 However, there are many considerations to account for such as ensuring that the funds you leave don't disqualify your loved one for public assistance.
 Another concern is whether to have a power of attorney or court-appointed conservator.
 Ensure that your special needs plan for your loved one is comprehensive and error-free by consulting with a seasoned estate planning lawyer.

-The Milwaukee special needs planning attorneys at Heritage Law Office of Wisconsin are seasoned estate planning lawyers with experience helping family members craft tailored special needs plans.
+The Milwaukee, Minneapolis, and Los Angeles special needs planning attorneys at Heritage Law Office are seasoned estate planning lawyers with experience helping family members craft tailored special needs plans.
 Planning care for a family member with special needs will require prepping for financial, living, and vocational support.
 Whether the individual in question is an adult child, a teenager becoming an adult, or a young child, we can guide you through the creation of a plan that provides for the well-being of your loved one.

 Inside Special Needs Trusts